Kaliningrad question

 In Western media, the region is often discussed in relation to the deployment of missile systems, initially as a response to the deployment of missile defense systems in Poland and the Czech Republic.
 Russia views the region as a vital element of its ability to project power in the Baltic region.

-A fringe position also considers the return of the province to Germany from the Russian Federation, or its independence from both.
-The former question is mostly hypothetical, as the German government has stated that it has no claim to it and has formally renounced in international law any right to any lands east of the Oder by ratifying the Treaty on the Final Settlement with Respect to Germany.
+A fringe position also considers the return of the province to Germany from the Russian Federation.
+This question is mostly hypothetical, as the German government has stated that it has no claim to it and has formally renounced in international law any right to any lands east of the Oder by ratifying the Treaty on the Final Settlement with Respect to Germany.